Keeta (KTA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Keeta Historical Price

-According to the latest data gathered on Keeta live price page, the current price of Keeta is 0.4248USD.
+According to the latest data gathered on Keeta live price page, the current price of Keeta is 0.4025USD.
 The circulating supply of Keeta(KTA) is

 In the past 24 hours, Keeta has shown a price movement of